FaintWhisper/MediaKeys/README.md

 # License

+MIT License

-MIT LicenseCopyright (c) 2019 WeedRapist
+Copyright (c) 2019 WeedRapist

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation